gekatateam/neptunus/plugins/inputs/kafka/README.md

     # expected format - "type:path"
     id_from = "field:path.to.id"

+    # if true, incoming message timestamp will be used as event timestamp
+    keep_timestamp = false

     # determines from whence the consumer group should begin consuming
     # when it finds a partition without a committed offset, "first" or "last"
     start_offset = "last"